 The answers to these questions are different for each situation, but they are important to consider.
 A poor online reputation can be embarrassing, do what you can to resolve any and all issues with your clients.

 Turn A Negative Review Into A Positive One | Review Generation

 We live in an era where people judge everything and everyone.
 If a negative review or comment appears on one of those sites, it can feel like a personal attack.
-However, while it is never nice to be criticized, it is important to remember that you can turn something negative into something that is positive.
+However, while it is never nice to be criticized, it is important to remember that you can respond to negative reviews in a way that turns negative commentary into something positive.